-About the STD and HIV Section
+About the STD and HIV and TB Section

 The section will provide statewide leadership and support community leadership to prevent initial and subsequent transmission and decrease disease prevalence.